Telfer School of Business - University of Ottawa - Full Job Description

-The Telfer School of Management of the University of Ottawa invites applications for a tenure-track Assistant, Associate or Full Professor position in Organizational Behaviour and Human Resource Management commencing July 1, 2018.
+The Telfer School of Management of the University of Ottawa invites applications for a tenure-track Assistant or Associate Professor position in Organizational Behaviour and Human Resource Management commencing July 1, 2019.

-University of Ottawa, Telfer School of Management, 55 Laurier Avenue East, Ottawa Ontario, K1N 6N5.
+Location of Work: University of Ottawa, Telfer School of Management, 55 Laurier Avenue East, Ottawa Ontario, K1N 6N5, Canada.

-Applications received prior to December 1st, 2017 will be given first consideration.
+Application Deadline: Applications received prior to December 1st, 2018 will be given first consideration.
 Applications received after that date will be considered until the position is filled.

-Education: Ph.D. in organizational behavior, human resource management, or in a related discipline.
-Candidates completing their PhD degrees by July 1, 2018 will also be considered at the rank of Assistant Professor.
+Skills Requirements: Education: Ph.D. in organizational behaviour, human resource management, or in a related discipline.
+Candidates completing their PhD degrees by July 1, 2019 will be considered at the rank of Assistant Professor.

 We thank all applicants who apply.
 Only those selected for an interview will be contacted.
 Please note that offers are subject to availability of funds.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
 When submitting your application, please indicate your status.
 Equity is a University of Ottawa policy; women, Aboriginal peoples, members of visible minorities and persons with disabilities are encouraged to apply.
 If you are invited to continue the selection process, please notify us of any particular adaptive measures you might require by contacting the Office of the Associate Vice-President, Faculty Affairs at 613-562-5958.
 Any information you send us will be handled respectfully and in complete confidence.